jimbateson/jamesbateson.co.uk/src/articles/1-year-of-our-accessibility-champions.md

 ## Where we started

 The idea of the champions started with myself and another front-end engineer, Leilah.
-We realised that we had shared passion for the topic and wanted to make real change within the studio.
+We realised that we had shared passion for accessibility and wanted to make real change within the studio.

 This is an important part of any company that may wish to start a similar community, finding others that share the passion is key.
 It doesn't have to be a number of accessibility experts either, and can often be better not to be.
 A group of experts may become siloed and isolated with their own conversations.
 However, a goup of people with different skills, in different roles with a shared passion can be a very powerful thing.